secretGeek/til/.net/detect_text_encoding.md

     using (var sr = new StreamReader(fileName, System.Text.Encoding.UTF8))

-It works for a while, then I receive more complains and more test files.
+It works for a while, then I receive more complaints and more test files.
 I see that it doesn't work for the new test files.
+Hmm.

 I studiously avoid thinking about ["The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)"](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).